 Ecology International sees the restoration of kelp beds as an essential part of revitalizing the marine ecology of many polluted and impacted coastlines around the world and is now committed to assist Mr. Lehman and Mr. Noland to secure the neccessary funding to continue their new kelp restoration projects in both California and Baja Mexico.
 In addition, Ecology International is researching the possible transport of a hardier, warmer water-resistant kelp (same species) from southern Baja to more northern waters where long standing kelp beds have been decimated by recent incidents of warmer waters and storm events.

-Abalone Farming International, L.L.C. and the Commercial Marine Biology Institute, L.L.C., two new aquaculture companies that require kelp as food for their animals, have also committed to help sponsor these projects from a portion of their first profits.
-Once proven in both Southern California and Northern Baja, it is anticipated that this new kelp culturing technique will be applicable world-wide helping to rebuild more sustainable kelp forests and healthier marine ecosystems off many coastlines.
+Once proven in both Southern California and Northern Baja, it is anticipated that this new kelp culturing technique will be applicable world-wide helping to rebuild more sustainable kelp forests and produce healthier marine ecosystems off many coastlines.